How QR Codes Work: Structure, Capacity, and Safety

 The trade-off is density: higher error correction means more redundant data, which means a larger physical code for the same payload.
 That's why a restaurant menu QR code (simple URL, low correction) can be tiny, while a boarding pass QR code (dense structured data, high correction) is larger.

 One-dimensional barcodes store data horizontally in varying-width bars.
-A QR code stores data in two dimensions — both horizontally and vertically.
-This seemingly simple change has profound consequences:
+A QR code stores data both horizontally and vertically.
+That design changes capacity and scanning behavior:

 - Density: A standard UPC barcode holds 12 numeric digits.
 A Version 40 QR code (the maximum) can hold up to 7,089 numeric characters or 4,296 alphanumeric characters.